 “I like your idea because when a family comes with kids and things like that, rather than going to a higher-class situation which kids don’t like, the lighter refreshments are good and you’re very limited in downtown Niagara Falls,” IDA board member Clifford Scott told Shoaib last week.

 The board asked Shoaib no tough questions about his project when he appeared before them on Jan.
 11. Instead, they asked questions like: “What about the root beer?
 Is it coming, too?”

 For the A&W, at 303 Rainbow Boulevard, Shoaib is seeking a $112,100 property tax break over five years, as well as $30,000 in sales tax exemptions.
-Without the property tax break, Shoaib would pay just under $204,000 over the five decades.
+Without the property tax break, Shoaib would pay just under $204,000 over the five years.
 The building, which Shoaib owns, is currently a closed-down souvenir shop.
 The IDA board is expected to vote on his subsidy package next month.